-3.5.5 Hung or Unexpended Ordnance.
+3.5.5 HUNG OR UNEXPENDED ORDNANCE.

-- 1. Aircraft returning to NAS Patuxent River with hung ordnance will normally be given straight-in approval to Runways 24 or 32, or a left downwind to Runway 14 to allow aircraft to remain over water to the maximum extent possible. - 2.
-Aircraft with unexpended ordnance will use normal recovery procedures unless the weapon/attachment point is non-standard or is an untested design.
-The pilot is responsible for determining appropriate recovery for the specific unexpended ordnance condition. - 3.
-After landing, aircraft with hung ordnance or unexpended live ordnance will be de-armed in the designated dearming area, then taxied to the CALA. - 4.
+- 1. Aircraft returning to NAS Patuxent River with hung ordnance will normally be given straightin approval to Runways 24 or 32, or a left downwind to Runway 14 to allow aircraft to remain over water to the maximum extent possible. - 2.
+Aircraft with unexpended ordnance will use normal recovery procedures unless the weapon/attachment point is on-standard or is an untested design.
+The pilot is responsible for determining appropriate recovery for the specific unexpended ordnance condition.

+- 3. After landing, aircraft with hung ordnance or unexpended live ordnance will be de-armed in the designated de-arming area, then taxied to the CALA. - 4.
 After landing, aircraft with unexpended inert ordnance may taxi to the line area. - 5.
 Helicopters returning with hung/unexpended ordnance should proceed as above to the field boundary then fly directly to the appropriate de-arming area.

-3.5.6 Hazards of Electromagnetic Radiation to Ordnance (HERO).
+3.5.6 HAZARDS OF ELECTROMAGNETIC RADIATION TO ORDNANCE (HERO).